jeffstride/idp/book_source/final-project/tips/ML.md

 ![sample code](../../_static/final_tips_dataset.png)
 ```
 ````
-# 1st Approach: Model Performance Evaluation
+## Model Performance Evaluation
-Assessing the model's performance metrics, such as mean squared error, allows you to gauge the model's accuracy and generalization capabilities.
+(1st Approach) Assessing the model's performance metrics, such as mean squared error, allows you to gauge the model's accuracy and generalization capabilities.
 This information is essential for understanding how well the model is likely to perform on new, unseen data.
 ````{tab-set}

 ```{tab-item} Mean Squared Error
-Train Error: 0.006199999
+Train Error: 0.0061

-Test Error: 0.02508999
+Test Error: 0.0250

+> **NOTE**: You should not list out long, super precise values.
+If your Training Error is 0.006199999, just list it as 0.0061.
 ```
 ```{tab-item} Comments
 The model was accurately able to predict the alcohol prevalence value as indicated by the small testing error.